 FORD: “The very thought of my daughter spending two weeks under the same roof with my husband and that harlot.”

 ATTORNEY: “Mrs. Jorgensen let me warn you, the use of that term is no longer legally defensible.
 She is, in the eyes of the law ‘his wife’.”

 FORD: “That does not alter the fact that she IS one.
 Utterly lacking in morals.
 Her son will be there too.
 Heaven knows what kind of license they’ll encourage or permit.”

 ATTORNEY: “Mrs. Jorgensen let me warn you, if you attempt to block the court order, your husband might well stop his alimony payments.
 Are you willing to chance that?”

 “It’s as though the court was forcing me to commit my daughter to a, house of sin.”

-Unrepentant ’till her last scene.
+Unrepentant ’til her last scene.

 I like this film.
-I don’t treat it as campy at all.
+I don’t treat it as campy or soapy at all.
 It deals with issues of finding happiness and being in love.
-This film was probably for the drive~in crowd but I enjoy the mature love and desire between Egan ( 38 ) and McGuire ( 43 ).
+This film was probably aimed at the drive~in crowd but I enjoy the mature love and desire between Egan ( 38 ) and McGuire ( 43 ).
 The young love between Donahue and Dee was gorgeously angst~ridden against the deep blue sea.
 And Constance Ford gives a good solid performance.
 No, she’s not likable, nor is she supposed to be.
 She plays it well.
 Always stays within herself.
 She’s like a coiled snake…and venomous too with her lashing out.
 I don’t know if she can even help herself.